 - be their own person without being afraid that they are going to be attacked or abandoned.

-- be able to accept themselves as a fallible human being (just like everyone else).
+- be able to accept themselves as a fallible human being (just like the rest of us).

 I specialise in and do my best work with the kinds of issues I’ve described above.

-I don’t work with clients with the following issues:
+I do not work with clients with the following issues:

 - Couples or family counselling.